TehShrike/blog/retries.md

-# A look at the new retry behavior in urllib3

 "Build software like a tank."
 I am not sure where I read this, but I think about it a lot, especially when writing HTTP clients.
 Tanks are incredible machines - they are designed to move rapidly and protect their inhabitants in